Our air nozzles, air knives and air blow guns are designed to reduce sound levels and improve the efficiency of blowing with compressed air.

 It’s extremely important in the steel and aluminum industries to use high-quality equipment that can withstand both wear and heat.
 Silvent has therefore developed robust, heat-resistant nozzles for blowing with compressed air.
 All InTech products have high blowing forces, which are often necessary for improving efficiency in rolling mills.

 Blowing with compressed air in the steel and aluminum industries often requires extra high blowing force.
 Silvent has therefore developed air nozzles especially for blowing in the metal industry.
 Blowing forces, blowing patterns and materials are adapted to withstand the demanding environment process in the steel and aluminum industries.
 For example, Silvent’s strongest air nozzle, the SILVENT 780 LA, was developed in collaboration with one of the world’s leading rolling mills.

 To meet industry requirements, Silvent has developed an air knife with very high blowing force, called the SILVENT AirPlow.
-The air plow is configured by Silvent’s engineers and adapted to suit each specific application to ensure the best possible result based on the customers needs and requirements.
+The air plow is available in two versions; Silvent AirPlow and the latest and updated version Silvent AirPlow 2.0.
+The AirPlow is configured by Silvent’s engineers and adapted to suit each specific application to ensure the best possible result based on the customer’s needs and requirements.
 All air plows are tested by Silvent in Sweden before delivery.

 When you order a custom air plow, Silvent’s engineers create a unique solution, which is presented in a report.
 The report includes:

 In addition to Silvent’s expertise, experience and the product report, we include full technical support in respect of blowing force, blowing pattern, blowing distance, blowing angle and support during installation.
 Silvent’s engineers will be glad to help create an air plow that meets your requirements.
 Begin by answering the 6 questions in our checklist.